kevindangkhoama/hoos4sustainability/README.md

 </details>
 <br>

 The distance traveled is calculated through Google Maps API.
 Once the distance is calculated, the boat will move accordingly.
-The treasure will be reached once 1,000 miles has been reached with a milestone achieved after every 50 miles.
+The treasure will be reached once 100 points has been reached with a milestone achieved after every 100 points.

 ## Technologies Used:
 - Heroku